jpverma85/db-sharding/docker-based-sharding-deployment/README.md

 **Notes**
  * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
- * Change /oradata/dbfiles/CATALOG based on your enviornment.
+ * Change `/oradata/dbfiles/CATALOG` based on your enviornment.
  * By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
+ * `oracle/database:19.3.0-ee` is the repository:tag for the Database Docker Image.
  * If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name catalog oracle/database:19.3.0-ee` to `--name catalog oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
-   * In this case, /oradata/dbfiles/CATALOG must contain the DB backup and it must not be in zipped format.
-E.g. /oradata/dbfiles/CATALOG/SEEDCDB where SEEDCDB is the cold backup and contains datafiles and PDB.
+   * In this case, `/oradata/dbfiles/CATALOG` must contain the DB backup and it must not be in zipped format.
+E.g. `/oradata/dbfiles/CATALOG/SEEDCDB` where SEEDCDB is the cold backup and contains datafiles and PDB.
 ```
 docker run -d --hostname oshard-catalog-0 \
  --dns-search=example.com \